iconinteractive/icon-interactive-www/projects/ef-pro-cycling.md

   service_tag_two: design and visual content
   service_tag_three: ''
 project_url: <p><a href="https://www.efprocycling.com/" title="https://www.efprocycling.com/">https://www.efprocycling.com/</a></p>
-introduction: "<h3>ANIMATING FOR MOBILE FIRST</h3><p>While working with Education First on the website for their pro cycling division, ICON Interactive produced a series of animations designed to introduce the sport of cycling to newcomers in a dynamic but device-friendly way.</p><p>To someone who is unfamiliar with cycling, an event like the Tour de France may appear to be a fast-paced free-for-all with every rider jockeying dangerously for a chance at first place.
+introduction: "<p>ANIMATING FOR MOBILE FIRST</p><p>While working with Education First on the website for their pro cycling division, ICON Interactive produced a series of animations designed to introduce the sport of cycling to newcomers in a dynamic but device-friendly way.</p><p>To someone who is unfamiliar with cycling, an event like the Tour de France may appear to be a fast-paced free-for-all with every rider jockeying dangerously for a chance at first place.
 In reality, however, a bicycle race is a tightly coordinated group effort in which each rider plays a strategic role in helping guide his team’s leader to the finish line.</p>"
 two_column_vertical_images:
   vertical_image_one: ''
   vertical_image_two: ''